Super-NEAT-Bros/super-neat-bros/README.md

 to over a day of learning, until the player object successfully completes the level without dying and potentially better than human players.

-We also plan on implementing a clustering analysis (likely GMM/EM) of the various models we create, to see which one's worked and which one's didn't and why.
+We also plan on implementing a clustering analysis (likely GMM/EM) of the various models we create, to see which ones worked and which ones didn't and why.

 ### Memorizing the game

-To extend this even further, we want the ability to detect which level Mario across the entire game, without level indicator.
+To extend this even further, we want the ability to detect which level Mario is in across the entire game without the level indicator.
-We are using the power of classification via Convolutional Neural Networks (CNNs).
-CNNs are a regularized version of fully connected networks, that use the power of convolutional kernels defined by a width and height passed through a filter to achieve regularization and translation invariance.
+We are using classification via Convolutional Neural Networks (CNNs).
+CNNs are a regularized version of fully connected networks that use the power of convolutional kernels defined by a width and height passed through a filter to achieve regularization and translation invariance.
 The key aspect of CNNs for our project is the translation, or shift, invariance, meaning that certain definined features translated in some way around are treated as equal, rather than different.
 CNNs also have a less chance of overfitting the training data, which is an obvious plus.
-Commonly used in image and video recognition, we thought this would be a great class of network to use for our object.
+Commonly used in image and video recognition, we believed this would be a great class of network to use for our object.

-In specifics, a successful classification would look like inputting a screen sized image of a Super Mario Bros. level into the network, without the level indicator, and the output would be the correct classification of the level from which the image is from.
+Specifically, a successful classification would look like inputting a screen sized image of a Super Mario Bros. level into the network, without the level indicator, and the output would be the correct classification of the level which the image is from.
-There are 32 level classes, or 4 levels from 8 worlds.
+There are 32 level classes - 4 levels from 8 worlds.
 We are hoping that with CNNs' shift invariance, the model will be able to find key features of each level and recognize them wherever on the screen, as opposed to the fully connected's method of detection.